 How much could I save by investing in solar in Florida?

 If you consider the average traditional energy bill in Florida compared to a typical solar bill, you could save more than $900 a year in energy costs by switching to solar.
 If you narrow that down to monthly savings, the average solar bill would be approximately $77 lower than a traditional energy bill.

 Where can I find a good solar panel installer in Florida?

 Florida offers a variety of good solar panel installers.
 Be sure to do your research before signing a contract with an installer.
 Read reviews, ask for customer references, and research the company’s track record before making your decision.
 SaveOnEnergy offers a host of tips and guides to make understanding the solar panel industry easier.

-Unlike fossil fuels, solar power doesn’t emit carbon dioxide or pollutants.
+Compared to fossil fuels, solar power doesn’t emit carbon dioxide or pollutants.
 The sun is a renewable resource, unlike oil reserves in the ground.
-When you invest in solar panels, you lower your carbon footprint.
-When you invest in solar power, there is less carbon in the atmosphere even if you continue to use a similar amount of electricity.
+When you invest in solar panels, you lower your home’s carbon footprint because you are using electricity from a green, renewable source.
+This creates less carbon in the atmosphere even if you continue to use a similar amount of electricity.